FREQUENTLY ASKED QUESTIONS

 During rush week, potential new members will be on their own to visit each chapter facility that they wish, to seek out a bid for membership.

-Rush week will be from Monday, September 16th to Thursday, September 20th from 7-10 p.m. each night.
+Rush week will be from Monday, September 16th to Thursday, September 19th from 7-10 p.m. each night at chapter facilities, both on and off-campus

 *Please note that chapters may elect to close earlier than 10 p.m.*